unkokaeru/digital-garden/content/Archived/Rough Advertising Plan for Tutoring With Will.md

 ### 5. Offer and Promote a Free Trial Session

-- **Engagement Strategy**: Offer a free 30-minute trial tutoring session to new students.
-This low-barrier entry point allows potential students to experience your teaching style and the benefits of your bespoke approach firsthand.
+- **Engagement Strategy**: Offer a free trial tutoring session to new students.
+This low-barrier entry point allows potential students to experience your teaching style and the benefits of your bespoke approach first-hand.

 ### 6. Set Up a Simple Booking System